ContextCov: Deriving and Enforcing Executable Constraints from Agent Instruction Files: Motivating Scenarios

-\paragraph{Possible Violation.} Consider an agent tasked with ``Fix the failing editor tests'' that observes test failures in the CI logs.
-Trained on common JavaScript and TypeScript workflows, the agent's natural inclination is to run the tests directly, perhaps with \texttt{npm test} or the project's test script.
-However, VS Code uses a sophisticated incremental watch-based compilation system.
-Running tests without first verifying compilation creates cascading problems.
-Tests fail for reasons unrelated to the actual bug, the agent misdiagnoses the issue, and subsequent ``fixes'' may introduce new errors.
-Worse, if the agent runs \texttt{npm run compile}, which the instructions explicitly forbid, it bypasses the incremental build system and wastes significant time on a full recompilation.
+Lines 1--6 of Figure~\ref{fig:running-example} specify constraints for the TypeScript build process.
+Consider an agent tasked with ``Fix the failing editor tests'' that observes test failures in CI logs.
+Trained on common JavaScript and TypeScript workflows, the agent may run tests directly (for example, \texttt{npm test}) before checking compilation status.
+However, VS Code uses an incremental watch-based compilation system.
+Running tests without first verifying compilation can create cascading failures such that the tests fail for reasons unrelated to the target bug, diagnosis becomes noisy, and subsequent patches may address symptoms rather than root causes.
+If the agent runs \texttt{npm run compile}, which the instructions explicitly forbid, it bypasses the intended workflow and may trigger unnecessary full recompilation.

 \toolname{} addresses this by parsing process constraints and generating checks that intercept shell commands.
-When an agent attempts to invoke the forbidden \texttt{npm run compile}, it receives immediate feedback:
+When an agent attempts to invoke the forbidden \texttt{npm run compile}, it receives immediate, deterministic feedback:

 The agent can then adjust to use the proper workflow instead of proceeding with a forbidden command.
 More broadly, process violations occur when an agent executes commands that contradict operational constraints.
-Common patterns include \emph{package manager mismatch} (e.g., using \texttt{npm} when \texttt{pnpm} is required), using build commands different from those specified, or violating tool version requirements.
+Common patterns include \emph{package manager mismatch} (for example, using \texttt{npm} when \texttt{pnpm} is required), use of non-prescribed build commands, and violation of tool version requirements.